pylayers/pylayers/doc/notebook/5-SIM/Wheresimple.md

 ...         pass
 ```

-The IR-UWB applied waweform is available in the raw data and can be extracted as follow
+The IR-UWB applied waweform is available in the raw data structure and can be extracted as follow.
+This extarction is important in order to proceeed to the ray tracing simulation with the same waveform as the one used in the measurement camapign.

 ```python
 >>> from pylayers.signal.bsignal import *